Related News: Stallworth part of Black College Football Hall of Fame Class of 2014

 “It was the only offer I had to play college football,” said Stallworth.
 “It’s special I had the chance to play college ball and set the stage to play professional football because of my association with Alabama A&M University.”

 Stallworth flourished at Alabama A&M, one of the Historically Black Colleges and Universities (HBCUs), where he was a two-time All-SIAC selection (1972-73).
-And today he was honored when the Black College Football Hall of Fame announced that he is one of seven members of their Class of 2014 that will be inducted during the Fifth Annual Enshrinement Ceremony on March 1 in conjunction with Black College Football Weekend.
+And today he was honored when the Black College Football Hall of Fame announced that he is one of seven members of their Class of 2014 that will be inducted during the Fifth Annual Enshrinement Ceremony in conjunction with Black College Football Weekend.

 “It’s special in that I came out of the black college system and I look at the list of guys already in that Hall of Fame, guys that are part of my class, and it’s the names of people I have a lot of respect for,” said Stallworth.
 “A lot of them are already in the Pro Football Hall of Fame.”